Simulation of quantum circuits by low-rank stabilizer decompositions: Stabilizer rank

 has $|| \vec{c} ||_1^2 = 16/9$.
 Using this decomposition for many CCZ states shows $ \chi_\delta( CCZ^{\otimes t} ) \leq \delta^{-2} (9/16)^t \sim \delta^{-2} 1.778^t$.
 Note that this is slower exponential scaling than obtained by synthesizing each CCZ with 4 $T$-gates and using $ \chi_\delta( T^{\otimes 4t} ) \leq \delta^{-2} 1.884^t$.
 It is conceivable that a better decomposition exists since $\xi$ only provides an upper bound on the approximate stabilizer rank.

+One could obtain better decompositions if the stabilizer fidelity is not multiplicative, but we show later (see Corollary~\ref{Cor_single_qubits}) that $F(T^{\otimes t})=F(T)^t$ and $F(CCZ^{\otimes t})=F(CCZ)^t$.
 However, one of the significant open questions remaining from this work is whether stabilizer fidelity is always multiplicative for all Clifford magic states.
 Lastly, we remark that one can lift the above stabilizer decomposition to obtain a Clifford unitary decomposition of CCZ that can be used for an approximate sum-over-Cliffords simulator.